jim-moser/zf2-validators-empty-or/README.md

 validators.
 Unit tests and a Module.php file for providing configuration to the Zend Framework validator plugin manager are provided in separate packages.

+See epicride.info/JimMoser/zendframework/or_validator.php for an explanation why the EmptyValidator, OrChain, and VerboseOrChain validators were created.

 #Dependencies

 This package depends directly only on zendframework/zend-validator and